toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 ### Tracer Bullets Don't Always Hit Their Target

-The use of tracer development doesn’t always provide guaranteed results, however it is a technique that can be used when you’re not 100% certain of where you’re going.
+The use of tracer development doesn't always provide guaranteed results, however it is a technique that can be used when you're not 100% certain of where you're going.
 Typically, you should use tracer development in a new project with little direction regarding requirement implementation.
 Like with tracer bullets, you can still miss the target and that is fine.
 Work on how to change what needs to be changed in order to get closer to target.

 ### Tracer Code Versus Protyping

 The key differences between tracer development and prototyping are:

 * Prototyping is disposable.
 Tracer development is not.
-* Tracer code isn’t fully functional, but forms part of an applications skeleton.
+* Tracer code isn't fully functional, but forms part of an applications skeleton.
-* Prototyping doesn’t necessarily have done with code.
+* Prototyping doesn't necessarily have done with code.
 They can be written on whiteboards, index cards, etc.
 * Prototyping involves more planning and brainstorming, while tracer development takes on a more make-something-out-of-nothing approach.
 Adjustments can be made to be closer on target.

 ## 13.-Prototype and Post-it Notes